Nkrajput12/BridgeLabz-Training/README.md

 💻 C# Problem Solving
 .>write a code using 'is' operator and code on Type Casting.
-.>solve 16 problems in level1 inside the c# programming elements
+.>solve 16 problems in level1 inside the c# programming elements .>solve 12 problems in level2 inside the c# programming elements